 - My Account

-*Ishmael Reed was born on this date 1933.
-He is an African American writer.
+*Ishmael Reed was born on this date in 1933.
+He is a Black writer.

-From Chattanooga, Tennessee, when he was a child, he and his family moved to Buffalo, New York, where Reed eventually attended the University of New York at Buffalo from 1956-1960.
+When he was a child from Chattanooga, Tennessee, he and his family moved to Buffalo, New York, where Reed eventually attended the University of New York at Buffalo from 1956-1960.

-As of 1995, Reed had published nine novels, five books of poems, and four collections of essays; he also had authored four plays, three television productions, and two librettos, and edited four anthologies.
-His publishing and editing enterprises have included Reed, Cannon and Johnson Publications, I. Reed Books, and the journals Yardbird Reader Y’Bird, Quilt, and Konch.
-He is total writer, creating in poems, novels, essays, articles and more.
+As of 1995, Reed had published nine novels, five books of poems, and four collections of essays; he also had authored four plays, three television productions, and two librettos and edited four anthologies.
+His publishing and editing enterprises have included Reed, Cannon, and Johnson Publications, I. Reed Books, and the journals Yardbird Reader Y’Bird, Quilt, and Konch.
+He is a total writer, creating poems, novels, essays, articles, and more.

 "Ishmael Reed Interview," The New Fiction, Interviews with Innovative American Writers,